 Server Rack level monitoring

-According to a study by Gartner, the cost of a rack averages upwards of 70000 USD a year.
-Any damage caused to rack on account of ambient environment conditions can mean severe economic loss to the company due to unavailability of your online systems and consequent disruption in business.
+According to a study by Gartner, the cost of a server rack averages upwards of 70000 USD a year.
+Any damage caused to the rack on account of ambient environmental conditions can mean a severe economic loss to the company.

-Simple monitoring of room level ambient conditions instead of rack level parameters can prove to be a costly mistake.
-As per an American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) recommendation, at least 6 temperature sensors are needed for each rack to protect equipment.
-These should be placed at the top, middle & bottom, front and back of the rack.
+Simple monitoring of room-level ambient conditions instead of rack-level parameters can prove to be a costly mistake.
+As per the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) recommendation, at least 6 temperature sensors are needed for each rack to protect equipment.
+These should be placed at the top, middle & bottom, front, and back of the rack.

 Server rack temperature monitoring is a vital task in keeping a server healthy.
-Rack temperatures may vary widely from the room temperature.
-When we monitor the room temperature only, an alarm will be raised by the sensors only when the air conditioning units fail to maintain the desired room level temperature.
-In such a situation the rack temperature may go up so high that it would be impossible to control it without inflicting permanent damage on the rack equipment.
+Rack temperatures may vary widely from room temperature.
+When we monitor the room temperature only, an alarm will be raised by the sensors only when the air conditioning units fail to maintain temperature.
+In such a situation the rack temperature may go up so high that it would be impossible to control it without inflicting permanent damage to the rack equipment.

-Although advanced server systems have auto shutdown capabilities to guard against failures when temperature is too high, high temperatures are also known to cause processing errors by computing systems which may affect the performance output overall.
+Although advanced server systems have auto shutdown capabilities to guard against failures when the temperature is too high.
+The high temperatures also cause processing errors which may affect the performance output overall.
 Such errors might be unavoidable.

 It is recommended to use wired sensors for small rooms.
-Large server rooms/data centers may require wireless sensors keeping in mind the cost concerns since the area that needs to be monitored is large.
-You’ll be needing significantly less number of IP addresses as about 30 temperature sensors can talk to 1 base unit.
+Large server rooms may require wireless sensors, keeping in mind the cost concerns.

 Ambient Conditions monitoring in Server Room

-This involves monitoring of temperature, humidity and other parameters which are essential for the server to work efficiently in the room.
+This involves monitoring temperature, humidity, and other parameters which are essential for the server to work efficiently in the room.

 Ambient Temperature Monitoring

-Temperature of the server room is an important parameter to consider to improve server room performance.
-IoT-based temperature monitoring system warns IT administrators in case the room temperature shoots above a certain level.
+The temperature of the server room is an important parameter to consider to improve server room performance.
+IoT-based temperature monitoring system warns IT, administrators, in case the room temperature shoots above a certain level.
 It’s a vital task to ensure that the performance of the equipment is not affected by extreme temperatures.

 Ambient Humidity Monitoring

-The importance of Humidity monitoring in server room.
+The importance of Humidity monitoring in the server room.
 Almost all electronic parts, and even equipment as a whole, are designed to function within a particular humidity range.
-High humidity ambient conditions can result in failure of disk drives, thereby leading to causing data loss and unavailability of the server system.
-On the other hand, low humidity conditions can cause electrostatic discharge, which can result in immediate and complete failure of electronic components.
+High humidity ambient conditions can result in the failure of disk drives, thereby leading to data loss.
+On the other hand, low humidity conditions can cause electrostatic discharge, which can result in the complete failure of electronic components.

 Hence, it is again important to keep a watch on humidity levels in the server room for safety and high performance.